Everett Barney: Career

 In 1851, Barney was hired as a contractor at Hinkley & Drury's, a Boston-based company which made locomotives.
 He traveled for his work with the firm, visiting locales such as St. Louis, Missouri.

 In the late 1850s, Barney moved to Connecticut, where he worked for a gun manufacturer, producing Spencer carbines.
 He later worked for the manufacturer in their New York branch, where he was put in danger during the draft riots.
 He then moved to Springfield, Massachusetts, to help another branch to help them finish a contract for the federal government.

-In 1864, Barney took out a patent on clip-on ice skates, the first person to do so.
-He teamed up with a business partner, John Berry, whom he knew from work in Boston, to form the Barney and Berry Company, which began produced the ice skates that same year by leasing machinery from a gun factory.
+In 1864, Barney patented clip-on ice skates, the first person to do so.
+He teamed up with a business partner, John Berry, whom he knew from work in Boston, to form the Barney and Berry Company, which began to produce the ice skates that same year by leasing machinery from a gun factory.
 The steel for the blades was produced in Windsor Locks, Connecticut, while the sheet steel for the tops was imported from England.
 The company built a factory at the mouth of the Mill River in the South End of Springfield, Massachusetts in 1866; during its time in operation, it was a primary provider of jobs for Springfield workers.
 In 1869, Barney bought Berry's share of the company, but retained the company's original name.
 In 1872, a factory was built on Broad Street.